ankita-pandey12/movie-recommendation-system/README.md

 3. Cosine similarity is computed between movies.
 4. Top 5 most similar movies are recommended.

-## ❓ Why No Accuracy?
-This is not a supervised learning problem.
-Hence accuracy metrics are not applicable.

 ## 🚀 Example
 Input: Avatar
 Output: John Carter, Guardians of the Galaxy, Star Trek